 We all love hugs due to the warm and cuddly feelings they give.
-Weighted blankets seek to utilize this principle to treat anxiety.
+Kids weighted blankets seek to utilize this principle to treat anxiety.
 While you sleep, they replicate that soothing feeling, which relaxes your muscles and ultimately improves your sleep patterns.

 There’s more to this trend.
-Weighted blankets were initially used by autistic children and people suffering certain mental conditions.
+Weighted blankets for kids were initially used by autistic children and people suffering certain mental conditions.
 With time the medical community started applying their benefits to the treatment of insomnia and anxiety.
 Weighted blankets work in the following ways:

 Deep Pressure Touch (DPT)

 It mimics the application of uniform pressure on every part of the body.
 This action triggers production of serotonin, a sleep hormone.
 The result is improved sleeping patterns, lower stress, and a balanced circadian rhythm.

 The Journal of Alternative and Complementary Medicine did a study on the effects of grounding the body while sleeping.
 It reported a reduction in cortisol levels during sleep and a normalized circadian rhythm.
 Other symptoms such as stress, pain, and sleep dysfunction also witness a reduction or elimination.